Sample Order of Ceremonies

 MONITUM - This is the legal part.
 I am required by law to say:

 “I am duly authorised by law to solemnise marriages according to law.
 Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.
-Marriage, according to law in Australia, is the union of a man and a woman to the exclusion of all others, voluntarily entered into for life.”
+Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life.”

 THE “I DOs” - This part can stand on its own, be integrated into your vows or your ring ceremony or be left out all together.